Jazzcort/ACOproject/README.md

 As the information showed above, when there are only 5 vertices in the graph, the difference in time cost is very small.
 However, as the vertices increase, the differences start to stand out.
 The time cost increases significantly (0.34 seconds to 42.44 seconds) for the naive algorithm while there are just three more vertices added to the graph (10 vertices v.s.
 13 vertices).
 The time cost of applying naive algorithm to a 14-vertices graph is roughly 300 - 400 seconds, but the ACO algorithm still cost less than 1 second.
 Therefore, the ACO algorithm is much more practical to be applied in the real world, where we have ten thousand vetices or even hundred thousand vertices to deal with.

 ## Application
-- What is the algorithm/datastructure used for?
-- Provide specific examples
-- Why is it useful / used in that field area?
-- Make sure to provide sources for your information.

 The ACO algorithm was originally intended for solving NP-hard problems such as TSP.
 Because there are no polynomial-time algorithms found for NP-hard problems, ACO algorithm is often used to generate solutions with high-quallity in reasonable time cost.